maximilien0405/capacitor-proximity/README.md

 # @maximilien0405/capacitor-proximity

-Capacitor plugin to detect when the device is at proximity of something.
+Capacitor plugin to enable and disable the proximity sensor.

+When enabled, this will turn the screen OFF when the device is close to the ear.
+It can be usefull during calls.

 ## Install